dexterford77/angular_bulletin_board/README.md

 ### Technical Notes

-Use AngularJS and NoSQL data modeling to manage front-end commenting data.
+Use AngularJS and NoSQL data modeling to manage front-end commenting/upvoting data.
+Upvoting alters comment order in the center, while date determines comment order in the "Recent Comments" sidebar.

 Launched Demo
 --------